WebAssembly/spec/document/execution/conventions.rst

   Such replacement is assumed to apply globally.

 * The execution of an instruction may *trap*, in which case the entire computation is aborted and no further modifications to the store are performed by it.
+(Other computations can still be initiated afterwards.)

 * The execution of an instruction may also end in a *jump* to a designated target, which defines the next instruction to execute.